Kentico/xperience-by-kentico-kentico-migration-tool/README.md

 #### Kentico 11

 * The source of the migration data can be any hotfix version of the Kentico 11.
 If you encounter any issues, it is recommended to update to the latest hotfix.
-* Only MVC development model is supported by the migration tool.
+* Only MVC development model is supported by this tool.
 Any Portal Engine project that you wish to migrate to Xperience by Kentico needs to be [migrated to MVC](https://www.youtube.com/watch?v=g2oeHU0h1e0) first.
-* The source instance's database and file system must be accessible from the environment where you run the Migration Tool.
+* The source instance's database and file system must be accessible from the environment where you run this tool.
 * Only structured data of pages is migrated as Page Builder is not present in Kentico 11.
   * As a result, [source instance API discovery](/Migration.Toolkit.CLI/README.md#source-instance-api-discovery) is also not available.
 * This repository describes the migration of Kentico Xperience 13 feature set.
 Only features relevant to Kentico 11 are migrated for this version.

 ### Target

-* The Migration Tool is periodically updated to support migration to the **latest version** of Xperience by Kentico.
+* The Kentico Migration Tool is periodically updated to support migration to the **latest version** of Xperience by Kentico.
 However, there may be delays between Xperience by Kentico releases and tool updates.
   * Currently, Xperience by Kentico **29.1.0** is tested and supported.
-* The target instance's database and file system must be accessible from the environment where you run the Migration Tool.
+* The target instance's database and file system must be accessible from the environment where you run this tool.
-* The target instance's database must be empty except for data from the source instance created by previous runs of the Migration Tool to avoid conflicts and inconsistencies.
+* The target instance's database must be empty except for data from the source instance created by previous runs of this tool to avoid conflicts and inconsistencies.

 ## Supported data and limitations

-The Migration Tool does not transfer all data available in the source instance.
+The Kentico Migration Tool does not transfer all data available in the source instance.
 Xperience by Kentico currently provides a smaller, more focused set of features.
 As a result, some objects are discarded or migrated to a suitable alternative.

-The Migration Tool only supports content and objects **stored in the database** and related binary data on the file system, such as media library files.
+This tool only supports content and objects **stored in the database** and related binary data on the file system, such as media library files.
 Code, customizations, and any other types of content need to be migrated manually to the target project and adjusted for Xperience by Kentico.

-Currently, the Migration Tool supports the following types of data:
+Currently, the Kentico Migration Tool supports the following types of data:

 * **Sites**
   * The tool migrates each site on the source to a [website channel](https://docs.kentico.com/x/34HFC) object in Xperience by Kentico.
 * **Cultures**
   * The set of cultures used across all sites in the source gets mapped to a [language](https://docs.kentico.com/x/OxT_Cw) in the _Languages_ application.
 * **Content types** (_Page types_ in earlier Kentico versions)
-  * The Migration Tool attempts to map the _Data type_ and _Form control_ of page type fields to an appropriate equivalent in Xperience by Kentico.
+  * The Kentico Migration Tool attempts to map the _Data type_ and _Form control_ of page type fields to an appropriate equivalent in Xperience by Kentico.
 This mapping is not always possible and does not work for custom data types or form controls.
 We recommend checking your content type fields after the migration and adjusting them if necessary.
   * The migration includes only page types assigned to at least one site on the source instance.
   * Xperience by Kentico currently does not support:
     * Macro expressions in page type field default values or other settings.
 Content type fields containing macros will not work correctly after the migration.